benaghca/ExcelReplacement/README.md

    ```

 3. **Using the application**:
+   - Select the template type (Excel or Word)
-   - When prompted, select your CSV file with replacement data
+   - Select your CSV file with replacement data
-   - Select your Excel template file with placeholders
+   - Select your template file with placeholders
    - Choose an output directory for the generated files
+   - Click "Process Files" to start
    - The application will process the files and display progress
    - When complete, you'll see a summary of the processed records